-Student Affairs Committee is responsible for coordination of student group functions and activities, maintaining channels of communication between faculty and students, coordination of student recruitment activities, coordination of volunteer activities, coordination of scholarships and awards.
-Two student representatives from level I, II President and Vice President of CSUCI Student Nurses Association are members of the committee.
+Student & External Affairs Committee is responsible for policy development, advisement, and fostering coordination of student group functions and activities, maintaining channels of communication between faculty and students, coordination of student recruitment activities, coordination of volunteer activities, coordination of scholarships and awards.
+Two student representatives from the student body are invited to be members of the committee.